deffi/payne/doc/notes.md

   * Rename the wrappers after installation (and therefore install them to a temporary bin directory first)

+We avoid conflicts related to the package name and version by installing each version below a separate tool directory.

-We don't handle conflicts related to the version for now.
+We don't handle conflicts related to script names and version for now.
 They are probably pretty rare.
 If one is detected, we reject the installation.

 We don't handle conflicts between scripts of different packages for now.
 They are probably semi-rare.
 If one is detected, we reject the installation.